bertdida/selenium-wpupdater/README.md

 ## Usage

+1. Inside `wpupdater.py`, change `CHROMEDRIVER_PATH`'s value to what its name suggests.
-1. Rename `test_accounts.csv` to remove `test_` then update its contents for the relevant details.
+2. Rename `test_accounts.csv` to remove `test_` then update its contents for the relevant details.
-2. On the terminal run:
+3. On the terminal run:

    ```shell
    pipenv shell